 Procedure for approval to change the charging structure of an approved Personal Retirement Savings Account (PRSA) product

-Date published: July 2021
+Date published: July 2026

-Disclaimer The Pensions Authority have made every effort to ensure that this document is correct.
-However, no liability whatsoever is accepted by the Pensions Authority, its servants or agents for any errors or omissions in the information contained in this document or for any loss occasioned to any person acting or refraining from acting as a result of the information in this document.
+| Disclaimer The Pensions Authority have made every effort to ensure that this guidance note is correct.
+However, no liability whatsoever is accepted by the Pensions Authority, its servants or agents for any errors or omissions in the information contained in this guidance note or for any loss occasioned to any person acting or refraining from acting as a result of the information in this guidance note. © Copyright the Pensions Authority.
+All rights reserved. |

 Background

 Under section 93 of the Pensions Act, 1990, as amended (the Act), the procedures for the granting of approval of PRSA products are determined by the Pensions Authority (the Authority).
 Under Part IV (j) and (k) in the PRSA Application for Approval, the applicant certifies that it will promptly notify the Authority of any change in the information provided in the initial application and changes to the features outlined in the Product Specification.
-Therefore, providers should notify to the Authority, in advance, of changes to the charging structure of an approved PRSA product.
+Therefore, providers should notify the Authority, in advance, of changes to the charging structure of an approved PRSA product.

 Procedure